V-Sekai-archive/tutorial-mesh-to-vrm/README.md

 1. Take a input .vox in T-Pose (not A-Pose).
 Reject all that are not in T-Pose.
 1. Download Godot Engine 3.3
 2. Open https://github.com/ClarkThyLord/Voxel-Core
-3. Import .vox with first the object mode.
+3. Import .vox with the object mode.
-4. Import .vox with second uvs generated.
+4. Import .vox also with uvs generated.
-5. Import .vox with centering above axis.
+5. Import .vox also with centering above axis.
 7. Ensure scale is near 1.7 m for a humanoid (Try 0.05 scale).
 8. Apply scale and only scale to mesh vertices.
-9. Export Godot Engine scene as a glTF 2.0 binary.
+9. Export Godot Engine scene as a glTF 2.0 binary. (custom engine)
 10. Open gltf -> Blender (Use  Workflow Rignet)
-11. Voxel heat diffusion skinning
-12. Blender -> VRM ()
+12. Blender -> VRM

 # Workflow VRM (Blender)